CBIIT/bento-docs/source/project-info/gitflow.md

 was initiated.

-Using a dedicated branch to prepare releases makes it possible for one team to polish the current release while and if have time team continues working on features for the next release.
+Using a dedicated branch to prepare releases makes it possible for one team to polish the current release, while another team continues working on features for the next release if time permits.
 It also creates well-defined phases of development.

 Making `release` branches is another straightforward branching